 Yes, Asheville again.
 I’ll keep this short since we keep going to Asheville and visiting a lot of the same places, and I promise to write an Asheville Favorites post soon!
 [IT’S HERE!
 I WROTE IT!
 FINALLY!]

 Clearly we love taking the Airstream to Asheville.
 Read about our other visits below, or just jump to the Favorites post!

 Imperial Life is an intimate, lively place for creative cocktails.
-We want to return to this fun spot for dinner next time, the menu looked great.
+We’re thinking about returning to this fun spot for dinner next time, the menu looked great.

 We wanted a cocktail before the show at The Grey Eagle (more about that below), and Google told us the closest bar is Crucible Bar.
 Turns out it’s a private club, but one of those private clubs that you pay a dollar to join: the law says that 30% of a bar’s revenue must come from food sales, unless you’re a private club.
 Brewery taprooms are exempt too, by the way.
 We really liked the dark, laid-back vibe there.
 Too bad I lost my membership card so will have to shell out another dollar next time.